 Flashing – Your roof’s flashing includes its dormers, valleys, side walls, eaves, and rakes.
 All these parts play a role in your roof’s health either as structural components or to move water away from the building.

 A roof inspection doesn’t end until your home is healthy.
-If the contractor finds any problems, they will give you your game plan options to move forward.
+If the roofing contractor finds any problems, they will give you a rundown of necessary roof repairs to move forward.

-Every inspection should come with a written report that details estimates on recommended solutions.
+Every inspection comes with a written report that details the roof’s condition and includes estimates for any recommended roof repairs.